 No More Open Booth Time

 Overall, social distancing is up to each individual as well as the people hosting the big events.
 We are social animals that want to attend big events.
 We’ll usually follow all of the rules and do everything in our power to get to attend these events again.
 For now, this is the new normal.
-We need to enforce social distancing at big events to ensure everyone stays safe in attendance.
+We must enforce social distancing at big events to ensure everyone stays safe in attendance.

 - You Cancelled Your Event, What Now?